hanatos/vkdt/src/pipe/modules/kpn-t/readme.md

 # kpn-t: fully fused multi layer perceptron for denoising

-this is some super experimental neural network training module. if you don't know better already, you probably don't need to read on :)
+this is some super experimental neural network training module, the inferencing only part is in [the `kpn` module](../kpn/readme.md). if you don't know better already, you probably don't need to read on :)

 ## training